ioos/gsoc/2021/project-results.md

 # Project Details

-More information about each project is also available on the [IOOS organization page](https://summerofcode.withgoogle.com/archive/2021/organizations) on the Google Summer of Code Website.
+More information about each project is also available on the [IOOS organization page](https://summerofcode.withgoogle.com/archive/2021/organizations/5159672092295168) on the Google Summer of Code website.

-## erdappy-griddap
+## erdappy-griddap: Accessing gridded oceanographic data in near real time

 This proposal will add griddap functionality to the erddapy package and simplify the API.
 Support for griddap will enable near real time access to gridded datasets such as climate models and weather forecasts via a simple Python API.
 This access will benefit oceanographers, search and rescue teams and the maritime industry at large.
 Additional tasks include enabling high level, simplified queries for easy access and improving the gliderpy package to make swathes of high resolution ocean glider data more readily available.